Konstantina-Lazaridou/instagram-scraper/README.md

 ### Preprocessing
 * Unfortunately the available emoji libraries on Github either didn't work well with the `utf-16` codes from Instagram or their emoji databases didn't contain the emojis I tested them with.
 They also didn't contain the emojis that consist of combinations of codes.
-* In order to parse these emojis properly I used the accepted answer [here](https://stackoverflow.com/questions/52179465/best-and-clean-way-to-encode-emojis-python-from-text-file) in combination with [this one](https://stackoverflow.com/questions/46154561/remove-zero-width-space-unicode-character-from-python-string) and [this one](https://stackoverflow.com/questions/47716217/converting-emojis-to-unicode-and-vice-versa-in-python-3)
+* In order to parse these emojis properly I used the accepted answer [here](https://stackoverflow.com/questions/52179465/best-and-clean-way-to-encode-emojis-python-from-text-file) in combination with [this one](https://stackoverflow.com/questions/46154561/remove-zero-width-space-unicode-character-from-python-string) and [this one](https://stackoverflow.com/questions/47716217/converting-emojis-to-unicode-and-vice-versa-in-python-3).
+After identifying them, I simply removed them from the text, but one could try to replace them with their meaning.

 <p align="right">(<a href="#top">back to top</a>)</p>